Oportun’s response to COVID-19 fact sheet

 Here to Safely Serve Our Community

 As a financial services provider, Oportun is deemed to be part of an “Essential Critical Infrastructure Sector” by the Department of Homeland Security (DHS), and we are expected to maintain our operations and work schedules for essential personnel.
 The health and safety of our employees and customers is paramount as we fulfill our responsibility of maintaining operations in order to support customers in need.

-We have made clear to all our employees that they can choose to stay home at any point if they feel that is the best decision for them and their families.
-In those cases, employees may draw upon their PTO and paid sick time.
+We have made clear to all our employees that they can choose to stay home at any point if that is the best decision for them and their family.
+In those cases, employees have PTO and paid sick time to draw upon.
 In the event they choose to stay beyond that time, they may file for a leave of absence without pay.
 In all circumstances, there will be no corrective action for these absences.
 The choice to work or not for these essential employees is entirely their own.

-To protect the health and safety of everyone in all our retail locations, we do the following:
+To protect the health and safety of everyone in all our retail locations, we have done the following

 - Clean and sanitize our facilities every day and encourage employees to use hand sanitizer after every customer interaction.

 - Enforce social distancing by limiting the number of people in our stores as recommended and asking everyone to remain six or more feet apart from others.